Grace Bantebya Kyomuhendo

-Early life And education
+Early life and education

 Bantebya was born in Hoima District.
-In 1987, she attained her Bachelor of Arts, Social Sciences Makerere University Kampala Uganda.
-In 1990, she also attained her Master of Philosophy (MPhil) Social Anthropology, Cambridge University and her PhD Sociology and Social Anthropology Hull University United Kingdom in 1997.
+She earned a Bachelor of Arts degree from Social Sciences Makerere University in Kampala in 1997, a Master of Philosophy in Social Anthropology from Cambridge University in 1990 and a PhD in Sociology and Social Anthropology from Hull University United Kingdom in 1997.

 Publications

-Bantebya was the Principal investigator (PI) on the “Whole University Approach: Kicking Sexual Harassment out of Higher Education Institutions in Uganda” (KISH Project).
-She was also a PI of the International Development Research Centre (IDRC) Growth Opportunities for Women (GrOW) project.
-She was also a Co-PI of the Eastern African Social and Gender Norms Learning Collaborative (EALC)Network hosted by Makerere University, School of Women and Gender Studies and CARE International Uganda.
+Bantebya was the principal investigator on the “Whole University Approach: Kicking Sexual Harassment out of Higher Education Institutions in Uganda”.
+She was also a principal investigator of the International Development Research Centre Growth Opportunities for Women project.
+She was also a co-principal investigator of the Eastern African Social and Gender Norms Learning Collaborative Network hosted by Makerere University, School of Women and Gender Studies and Care International Uganda.